 The US Securities and Exchange Commission (SEC) said traders at Well Advantage Limited, and other "unknown traders", had stockpiled shares of Nexen, which is listed in the US, in the days before the public announcement.

 After the deal was made public, shares in Nexen rose nearly 52%.

-The traders then sold off the shares at the higher price, resulting in a total of $13m in illegal profits, the SEC said.'No role'
+The traders then sold off the shares at the higher price, resulting in a total of $13m in illegal profits, the SEC said.